FranciscaOrtizRuiz/timelines/README.md

 In this repository, I will give examples that I found useful to visualize timelines for social sciences researchers.
 Hopefully, it will be helpful for someone else too.

 Some articule where I participated, about the life history approach and the use of the biographical approach from social science:
   -  Ortiz, Francisca, Moyano, Camila y Moyano, Daniela (2020).
 “Por más que yo trabaje, trato de acomodar todo a mi hijo”: Usos de la visualización de líneas de tiempo en el enfoque biográfico.
-Revista CUHSO (en edición).
+Revista CUHSO (Spanish - in edition)
   - Moyano, Camila & Ortiz, Francisca (2018).
 Subjects analyzing subjects in the biographical approach: a generational study of Chilean musicians.
 Contemporary Social Science, 1-12.
   - Moyano, C. & Ortiz, F. (2016).
 Los estudios biográficos en las Ciencias Sociales del Chile reciente: hacia la consolidación del enfoque.
 Psicoperspectivas, 15(1): 17-29.
 (In spanish)